omines/antispam-bundle/README.md

 ## Development

-This bundle is in active development, but its API is currently considered stable.
-Releases follow semantic versioning, and you can safely upgrade without hitting breaking changes.
+This bundle is in active development, but most of its current API is considered stable.
+Releases follow semantic versioning, and you can therefore safely upgrade without hitting breaking changes when using proper caret constraints in Composer.

 The bundle is *not* feature complete, and its API may change before reaching version 1.0.
 [The major version is therefore 0 for now](https://omines.github.io/antispam-bundle/#why-not-a-stable-version-number).